webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

-   The first iteration of the vertex shader output `[[5,0], [9]` and the 2nd iteration output `[25,4], [3]` and you can see, as the fragment shader was called, the 2nd value of each of those varied (was interpolated) between the 2 values.
+   The first iteration of the vertex shader output `[[5,0], [9]` and the 2nd iteration output `[25,4], [3]` and you can see, as the fragment shader was called, the 2nd value of each of those was interpolated between the two values.

    We could make another function `mapTriangle` that given 3 points rasterized a triangle calling the fragment shader function for each point inside the triangle.
-It would interpolate the varyings from 3 points instead of 2.
+It would interpolate the inter-stage variables from 3 points instead of 2.

 Here are all the examples above running live in case you find it